-Housed in the Sainsbury Centre for Visual Arts, the UEA's Art History Photographic Collection contains approximately 150,000 prints and 500,000+ negatives and positives, making it one of the largest of its type in the UK.
+Housed in the Sainsbury Centre, the UEA's Art History Photographic Collection contains approximately 150,000 prints and 500,000+ negatives and positives, making it one of the largest of its type in the UK.
 Designed by Sir Norman Foster, is also home to many other collections including rare books, manuscripts, post cards, posters and many other types of art related documents and ephemera from around the world.

 For more information contact Dr Nick Warr, Curator of Photographic Collections

 A Photographic History of the UEA & SCVA

 A key component of the collection is the photographic record of the construction and development of the UEA campus, in particular the SCVA.
 As well as documenting the UEA's unique architectural heritage the photographic collection also chronicles various important events in the university's history including the many ground breaking exhibitions organised by the gallery.

 Since its foundation, photographers based at the university have recorded many aspects of East Anglian life and culture.
 Their photographs represent a unique record of the art and architecture in the region.
 Images, such as those made of Norwich's many medieval churches, have proved invaluable to local and international researchers.